 Selecting a power wheelchair will require familiarity with terms normally associated with a car purchase, such as front-wheel drive and independent suspension.
 Each type of system has its advantages, and you may need to balance the doctor’s prescription with insurance coverage, budget limitations and personal preference to determine the best power wheelchair for your loved one’s needs.

 These devices come in a variety of makes, models and sizes.
 They usually have a smaller footprint for increased maneuverability and perform well both inside and outside the home.
 A person’s diagnosis will determine the type of wheelchair their insurance may cover.
 For example, individuals with a progressive disease, such as multiple sclerosis, muscular dystrophy, or ALS, would qualify for a power wheelchair that can be modified to meet their unique needs as their condition progresses.
 Only those individuals who are unable to ambulate or use a manual wheelchair would qualify for coverage of a standard power wheelchair.

 Costs and Insurance Coverage for Mobility Aids

 Keep in mind that most companies will only pay for the basic necessities, but some extra features and accessories can be added and paid for out of pocket.
-This not only keeps costs down but also ensures that seniors do not end up relying on devices that provide more support than is required.
+This keeps costs down and ensures that seniors do not end up relying on devices that provide more support than is required.
 For example, opting for a power scooter or wheelchair before it is truly needed can permanently affect a senior’s mobility, activity levels and overall health.

 Taking steps to improve a senior’s safety and mobility is a gamechanger for many families.
 Just be sure to confer with a professional to learn what works best for your loved one’s situation, what is paid for by insurance and what “frills” you can afford to enhance the functionality of a mobility aid.